 - October 22 - Blue Mass at St. Cecilia's Church, Calgary

-- October 29 - Inter Christian Prayer for Reconciliation at the Anglican Cathedral Church of the Redeemer, Calgary.
+- October 29 - Inter Christian Prayer for Reconciliation at the Hope Lutheran Church, Calgary.

 - November 1 - Calgary Catholic School District Faith Day

-- November 11 - Knights of Columbus Memorial
+- November 9 - Knights of Columbus Memorial at St. Luke, Calgary

-- November 15 - Red Mass at St. Mary's Cathedral, Calgary
+- November 15 - Red Mass, St. Mary's Cathedral, Calgary

-- November 24 - Miscarriage Liturgy at Sacred Heart Church, Calgary
+- November 24 at 7 PM - Memorial Liturgy for those Mourning the Loss of a Child Through Miscarriage or Stillbirth, Sacred Heart Church, Calgary

 - December 24 - Nativity of the Birth of Jesus at St. Mary's Cathedral, Calgary